Is the FIRE movement a smart money strategy or an unrealistic dream?

 What is FIRE?

-There are different variations of FIRE but, according to Investopedia, it comes down to saving aggressively—up to 70% of your income—so you can retire far earlier than the traditional retirement age of 65.
+There are different variations of FIRE but, according to Investopedia, it comes down to saving up to 70% of your income, and investing your savings aggressively, so you can retire far earlier than the traditional retirement age of 65.

-The goal is to accumulate savings of 30 times your yearly expenses—roughly $1 Million for the most frugal among us.
-Then, you quit your day job and live off your investments.
+The goal is to accumulate savings of 30 times your yearly expenses.
+That’s about $1 Million for the most frugal among us.
+Then you can quit your day job and live off your investments.
 Many people who embrace FIRE set a goal to retire in their 30s or 40s.

 In a world where many people have high debt and no savings, how do these people do it?
 Let’s look at the good and the bad of FIRE.